 In short, they needed a partner to help them build a space for learning and collaboration based on adult learning best practices and design.

 Using Participate's online community platform and decades of combined instructional design experience, NYSCI built a CoP to provide teachers with ongoing access to curated activities and discussion spaces to further support classroom activities including.
 The community includes:

 Additionally, NYSCI relies on Participate to design and co-facilitate online, time-bound learning experiences, such as virtual design and integration clinics.
 Participate also supports NYSCI in developing a sustainability plan as The Pack and NYSCI’s CT professional development offerings expand.

-When searching for professional learning and community platforms, NYSCI wanted to find a partner with a strong background in education and adult learning to support a robust teacher development program.
-NYSCI reached out to Participate because our online CoPs ensure educator PD is met with support, continuous feedback and meets the specific needs of educators and their students.
+When searching for a Community of Practice solution, NYSCI wanted to find a partner with a strong background in education and adult learning to support a robust teacher development program.
+NYSCI reached out to Participate because our online CoPs ensure educator development is met with support, provides space for knowledge creation and empowers learners to become leaders of a community.

 In NYSCI’s educator community, Participate is collaborating with NYSCI to create community resources, discussions and educator challenges around The Pack.
 This included working with 10 educators at an in-person training to introduce them to the game and co-develop the curricular activities and resources for future educators to use as the community grows.
 Participate will continue to provide asynchronous and synchronous learning experiences such as these within the community as NYSCI progress through future phases of the project.

 This approach adds value where traditional PD methods lack in that these learning experiences are targeted to CT practices that progress teachers' understanding of The Pack as they support one another through close collaboration via continual feedback and peer mentorship tools.
 This is the essence of connected learning.